supermanzer/LearningRust/notes.md

 In the snippet above both `black` and `origin` are essentially tuples with the same values.
 However, using a tuple struct with a defined name helps us comminicate what each data type represents.

 ### [Example Program using Structs][def7]
+Task: Write a program that calculates the area of a rectangle using first single variables and then refactor to use `struct`s.

+> project `ch5_example/`

+The code in the above project is hihgly annotated.
+However, the overall lesson here is, beyond keeping related data components together, strucs help us improve our code by making the meaning and intended use of our code clear.

+Another useful tip is the `dbg1` macro.
+This is Rust's native debugging tool.
+In addition to printing out details of varaiables and expressions, it writes to `stderr` and includes the filename and line number where it is used.

+In summary, structs allow you to create custom types that encapsulate data and functions that have specific meaning to the domain of your program.
+This can make your code better organized and easier to understand.

+## Enums and Pattern Matching - [Ch6][def8]

 [def1]: https://doc.rust-lang.org/book
 [def2]: https://doc.rust-lang.org/book/ch04-01-what-is-ownership.htmlcar